tektechnologies/Instructor-Prep/201/class-12.md

 //call it.
 labels: getPizzaNameArray();

-- The data is the other thing that I want to change, lets creat a function to make an array that collects numbers on our pizza votes.
+- The data is the other thing that I want to change, lets create a function to make an array that collects numbers on our pizza votes.

 ```js